londonmathbio/londonmathbio.github.io/index.md

 ![Branching](/images/banner.png)

-### <r>Registration for the 2nd London Mathematical Biology Conference is open!</r>
+### <r>2nd London Mathematical Biology Conference is anounced!</r>

 The 2nd edition of the London Mathematical Biology Conference will take place on the **9th-10th December of 2024 at The Francis Crick Institute**.
-You can register to the conference [here]().
 As we gear up for this event we welcome suggestions to the organization of the conference.
 If you have ideas to share, please don't hesitate to reach out to us at [londonmathbio@gmail.com](mailto:londonmathbio@gmail.com).

 ![Branching](/images/poster2.png)